Available 100% Online and Hybrid.

 According to the Bureau of Labor Statistics, the creation of new businesses is the driving force of our economy.
 That's because when a new business is able to successfully grow, it usually means job creation.
 To become an entrepreneur is to be bold, and it requires business acumen, creative and strategic thinking, and an innovative approach for how to do things better, perhaps more efficiently.

 Entrepreneurship, a new major and minor option within the Bachelor of Interdisciplinary Studies degree, was created in partnership with Villanova's Institute for Innovation and Entrepreneurship (IIE).

 The Entrepreneurship major prepares students to expand their knowledge, develop their skills, and convert their ideas into tangible products and organizations that can positively impact society and promote the common good.
 Guided by the values of curiosity, resiliency, collaboration, and creativity, this major is focused on helping students develop a habit of mind oriented towards innovation and entrepreneurship that is applicable to both work and life.

 Curriculum and Coursework

 Through the courses in this major, students will cultivate their ability to accept criticism and experience failure as part of the creative, entrepreneurial process.
-Additionally, in line with the University’s Catholic and Augustinian mission, is a focus on ethics, social responsibility, and community as related to entrepreneurial pursuits is woven throughout the curriculum.
+Additionally, in line with the University’s Catholic and Augustinian mission, a focus on ethics, social responsibility, and community as related to entrepreneurial pursuits is woven throughout the curriculum.